nina-huangg/Forensics-Pursuit/README.md

 The games are developed using Ren'Py, a visual novel engine that runs on the programming language Python.

 ## About the team
+The team is composed of Computer Science and Forensics students.